dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 :::

 #### Configuring Application Deployment
-In `dbos-config.yaml`, you can configure the following properties for your application:
+In `dbos-config.yaml`, you can configure your application deployment with these properties:
 ```yaml
 name: <app-name>
 migrate: